Women's health clinic

 At AgeRejuvenation, the work starts by turning the story behind your symptoms into measurable targets.
 That means looking at your timeline, current medications, and the specific way libido, arousal, and satisfaction changed, not just whether a single lab value is high or low.

 We typically evaluate the hormone signals most tied to sexual function, then zoom out to the factors that often blunt results if they are ignored.
 Thyroid status, insulin resistance, inflammation load, sleep quality, and stress physiology can all influence how well hormone signaling translates into real-world response.
-When those systems are addressed, outcomes tend to feel steadier and easier to maintain.
+Organizations such as the American College of Obstetricians and Gynecologists note that many factors shape sexual desire, so a single number rarely tells the whole story.

 In many cases, the next step is a medically supervised hormone replacement therapy plan.
-The goal is to restore healthier signaling with careful oversight and follow-up, so adjustments are based on how your body responds over time.
+Hormone therapy works by restoring hormones the body no longer makes in adequate amounts, with careful oversight and follow-up, so adjustments are based on how your body responds over time.

 This is also where hormones and intimacy become practical, not theoretical.
 When comfort improves, recovery gets more consistent, and the nervous system spends less time on high alert, connection often feels less effortful and more reliable.